Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

     )
 )

 # You can customize the settings for each streamer.
-If not settings was provided the script will use the streamer_settings from TwitchChannelPointsMiner.
+If not settings were provided, the script would use the streamer_settings from TwitchChannelPointsMiner.
-# If no streamer_settings provided in TwitchChannelPointsMiner the script will use default settings.
+# If no streamer_settings are provided in TwitchChannelPointsMiner the script will use default settings.
 # The streamers array can be a String -> username or Streamer instance.

 # The settings priority are: settings in mine function, settings in TwitchChannelPointsMiner instance, default settings.
-# For example if in the mine function you don't provide any value for 'make_prediction' but you have set it on TwitchChannelPointsMiner instance the script will take the value from here.
+# For example, if in the mine function you don't provide any value for 'make_prediction' but you have set it on TwitchChannelPointsMiner instance, the script will take the value from here.
 # If you haven't set any value even in the instance the default one will be used

 twitch_miner.mine(